cfkubo/springrmqtransaction/README.md

-# 🐇 SpringRMQ Transaction Simulator & Dashboard
+# 🐇 SpringRMQ Transaction Simulator

 Welcome to **SpringRMQ Transaction Simulator**!
 This project is a fun, interactive demo of how to use RabbitMQ exchanges, queues, publisher confirms, and Vaadin dashboards in a modern Spring Boot app.